lijin0222/lijin0222.github.io/_pages/about.md

 My research focuses on **life-cycle management of transportation infrastructure**, with emphasis on **sustainable construction**, **intelligent operation**, and **adaptive renewal**.

-(I am running a WeChat public account where I share academic opportunities and research updates in roadway and airport pavement engineering; if you are interested, please click the WeChat icon on the left to follow the link.)
+(I am running a WeChat public account where I share academic opportunities and research updates in roadway and airport pavement engineering; if you are interested, please click the WeChat icon on the left to follow.)

 <span class='anchor' id='-news'></span>
 # 🔥 News